Statistics & Data Science MS Overview

 - Guidelines and expectations to help establish a professional and respectful academic advising culture

 While research is not a required component of the degree, the desire to participate in research has been an increasing trend through recent years.

 A common request n that has come up in the past few years is regarding the ability to conduct research (for credit), with faculty as independent study/directed reading/independent research.

-[Networking opportunities: Please also browse the information on relevant seminars, student groups and organizations near the bottom of this page.]
+[More on networking opportunities: Please also browse the information on relevant seminars, student groups and organizations near the bottom of this page.]

 While there exists a way to earn credit for independent study/research (STATS299) under the supervision of their program adviser or other Statistics faculty.
 One must obtain approval from the advisor and provide clearly defined objectives and expected outcome(s) before obtaining permission from the faculty.